Proudly Serving NC, SC & GA Including - Columbia, Greenville, Augusta, Charlotte and Charleston

 And, just like with the last two options, the real problem of soil settlement is not addressed!

-At Cantey Foundation Specialists, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout South Carolina.
+At Cantey Foundation Specialists, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout South Carolina, North Carolina and Georgia.
 We provide each of our customers with a free, no-obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-Our service area includes Columbia, Florence, Sumter, and nearby areas such as Simpsonville, Greer, Greenville, Spartanburg, Chapin, Lexington, Mount Pleasant.
+Our service area includes Charleston, Columbia, Charlotte, and nearby areas such as Greer, Augusta, Simpsonville, Concord, Greenville, Mount Pleasant, Spartanburg.

 HVAC (Heating, Venting, and Air Conditioning) systems may be installed beneath the floor slab.
 Over time, the ductwork can leak air, which can dry out the soil.